RickWeber/100-days-of-code/r1-log.md

 the model.py file.
 I've left more holes than when I started, but it's also a bit cleaner.
 I've got my hour in, but now I've got to get back to work on other stuff...

+### R1D4 - 2020-07-30

+Okay, throwing myself back in here!
+Probably going to face interruptions with plumbers and work meetings.

+Learning about numpy.ma module... masked arrays!

+37 minutes in and I'm taking a break... got to get ready to see a plumber and also try to attend a zoom meeting.

+Alright, I got my hour in, but the last bit was writing on post it notes.
+Time to add those results into the script and report to Twitter.

+Here's the main thing I accomplished on post its: self.dU gives the partial derivative of the agent's utility function (assuming Cobb Douglas form) which means I can have agents try to buy whatever yields the greatest dU/P.

+I'm thinking I'll build out the trade mechanics so an agent tries to buy whatever they expect will be best per dollar.
+They can then offer stuff based on their price vector (using good 0 as the numeraire) and let the partner choose whatever maximizes utility... or based on their price vector.

+Although, I should be concerned about the possibility of buying something with the intent to resell... maybe they'll have some other layer of parameters to allow buying for use and buying for resale to emerge.
+Maybe let them flip a weighted coin to choose between buying for resale or engaging in more production...